2015 Edible Book Festival

 728 State Street

-Entry deadline: Monday, April 15
+Entry deadline: Friday, 10 April at Noon

 The International Edible Book Festival is held annually around April 1st.
 Countries around the world participate in this festival, including: Australia, Brazil, Canada, England, France, Germany, Hong Kong, India, Ireland, Japan, Luxembourg, Mexico, Morocco, Netherlands, New Zealand, United States of America, and Russia.
 The April 1st date is in homage to the author Jean-Anthelme Brillat-Savarin (1755-1826), famous for his book Physiologie du got, a witty meditation on food.